-Below are results for Transport Validation for 2018.
+Below are results for Transport Validation for 2019.
 Unless an IIS declares otherwise, the functionality tested in pre-production is presumed to be available to end users in production.

-Fifty-eight IIS (which includes all 50 states, plus Commonwealth of the Northern Mariana Islands, District of Columbia, Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands) were encouraged to voluntarily participate in Transport Validation.
-Of the 58, 55 IIS opted to participate in the IIS Transport Validation for 2018.
-Of the 55 participating IIS, 41 (75%) participating IIS had a CDC WSDL available and were measured.
+Fifty-eight IIS (which includes all 50 states, plus Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, New York City, Philadelphia, Puerto Rico, San

+Diego, and the Virgin Islands1) were encouraged to voluntarily be measured in Transport Validation.
+Of the 58 IIS, 43 (74%) had a CDC WSDL available and were measured.

-Of those 41 IIS connected and measured, 33 (80%) were Validated or Validated with Minor Differences at the complete level for Transport.
-Another 8 IIS were measured but displayed Major Differences from the standard.
+Of those 43 IIS connected and measured, 34 (79%) were Validated or Validated with Minor Differences at the complete level for Transport.
+Another 9 IIS were measured but displayed Major Differences from the standard.

-Fourteen additional IIS participated but were not measured, while 3 opted not to participate in Transport Validation.
+Twelve additional IIS were not able to be measured at this time, while 3 opted not to be measured in Transport Validation.
 Validation reports are run quarterly, and an IIS can achieve validation status during any quarter of the year.
 Once achieved, Validation is considered "active" for the calendar year.
 Validation will be retested and renewed in the first quarter of each subsequent calendar year.

-Below are results for Transport Validation for 2018 in tabular form.
+Below are results for Transport Validation for 2019 in tabular form.

-Table: Transport Validation, Complete Level - 2018
+Table: Transport Validation, Complete Level - 2019

-Validation Status and Definition IIS Validated: The IIS must Fully Meet Measure 1 (Connectivity Test), Measure 2 (Submit Single Message), and Measure 3 (Security Fault).
-Arkansas, Colorado, Connecticut, Delaware, Guam, Idaho, Illinois, Kansas, Maryland, Maine, Minnesota, Nevada, New York City, North Carolina, Ohio, Oklahoma, Oregon, Philadelphia, Tennessee, Texas, Utah, Washington, Wisconsin Validated with Minor Differences: The IIS must Fully Meet Measure 1 (Connectivity Test) and Measure 2 (Submit Single Message), and Deviate in Measure 3 (Security Fault).
-Alaska, Indiana, Iowa, Louisiana, Mississippi, Montana, Nebraska, North Dakota, West Virginia, Wyoming Major Differences: The IIS fails to meet the requirements for Validated or Validated with Minor Differences.
-California, Florida, Georgia, Hawaii, Massachusetts, New Mexico, South Carolina, Virginia Not Measured: The IIS is participating but is not able to be tested at this time.
-Alabama, Arizona, CNMI, District of Columbia, Kentucky, Michigan, Missouri, New Hampshire, New Jersey, Pennsylvania, Puerto Rico, San Diego, South Dakota, Virgin Islands Opted Out: The IIS has chosen not to participate.
-New York State, Rhode Island, Vermont
+Validation Status and Definition IIS Validated: The IIS must Meet Measure 1 (Connectivity Test), Measure 2 (Submit Single Message), and Measure 3 (Security Fault).
+Alaska, Arkansas, Colorado, Connecticut, Delaware, Guam, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Maine, Minnesota, Mississippi, Montana, Nevada, New York City, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Philadelphia, Tennessee, Texas, Utah, Washington, Wisconsin, West Virginia, Wyoming Validated with Minor Differences: The IIS must Meet Measure 1 (Connectivity Test) and Measure 2 (Submit Single Message), and Deviate in Measure 3 (Security Fault).
+Iowa, Nebraska, North Dakota Major Differences: The IIS fails to meet the requirements for Validated or Validated with Minor Differences.
+Arizona, California, Florida, Georgia, Hawaii, Massachusetts, New Jersey, South Carolina, Virginia